Monday, June 17, 2024

 Ryan and I both checked out the Swallows' team store but didn't find any baseball cards.
 Tsubakuro's house was kind of cute though:

-We parted ways with Kozo as he was going to the Swallows game and made our way back over to the ballpark.
+We parted ways with Kozo as he wasn't going to the Swallows game and made our way back over to the ballpark.
 Our seats for that evening were in the outfield which was a new experience for me.
 While I had been to Jingu several times before, I had always sat in the infield.
 The outfield seats at the ballpark are completely separate from the infield seats - there's no way to get from one section to the other without going outside.
 They're essentially two separate buildings.

 One reason I wanted to sit in the outfield is that Deanna had told me there were markers up for Munetaka Murakami's 56th home run from 2022 and Wladimir Balentien's 60th home run from 2013.
 The first one I saw was Murakami's because it's kind of hard to miss: